-We may use or share personal information to operate, manage and maintain our business, to provide our products and services and to accomplish our business and commercial purposes and objectives, including the following:
+We may collect, use or disclose the above categories of Personal Information and Sensitive Personal Information to operate, manage and maintain our business, to provide our products and services and to accomplish our business and commercial purposes and objectives, including the following:

 - To protect the rights, property or safety of us, our clients or others, as necessary or appropriate;

-- To respond to governmental authorities, including law enforcement requests, and as required by applicable law, court order, or regulations; and
+- To respond to governmental authorities, including law enforcement requests, and as required by applicable law, court order, or regulations.

-- As described to you when collecting your personal information or subsequently agreed to by you, and as otherwise permitted under the CCPA.
+- As described to you when collecting your Personal Information or subsequently agreed to by you, and as otherwise permitted under the CCPA/CPRA.

 - Governmental authorities or other entities as required by law or regulation.

-If you are a California resident, you have the right to:
+If you are a California resident, you have the following rights and choices:

-- the categories of sources from which the personal information was collected;
+b. the categories of sources from which the Personal Information or Sensitive Personal Information was collected;

-- the purpose for collecting your personal information;
+c. the purpose for collecting your Personal Information and Sensitive Personal Information;

-- the categories of third parties to whom we disclosed your personal information, the categories of personal information that we disclosed (if applicable) and the purpose for disclosing your personal information; and
+d. the categories of third parties to whom we disclosed your Personal Information and Sensitive Personal Information, the categories of Personal Information and Sensitive Personal Information that we disclosed (if applicable) and the purpose for disclosing your Personal Information and Sensitive Personal Information; and

-- the specific pieces of personal information we collected about you (also referred to as a “data portability” request);
+e. the specific pieces of Personal Information and Sensitive Personal Information we collected about you (also referred to as a “data portability” request); and

 - Submitting an online request via email to CaliforniaPrivacy@willscot.com